 22. 2 Live Crew

 It's unfortunate that the hoopla over 2 Live Crew's sexually charged (sometimes misogynistic) songs eclipsed the group's musical accomplishment.
 The obscenity case over their 1989 LP, As Nasty as They Wanna Be, took them all the way to the Supreme Court.
 They weren't lyrical wizards, but their thunderous booty bops helped popularize the Miami bass sound.
-And if their latest show is any indication, they're still as nasty as they wanna be.
+And if this show is any indication, they're still as nasty as they wanna be.

 Best Album: As Nasty As They Wanna Be | Purchase/Download